 22

-Widely regarded as one of the most iconic shoujo anime, 'Your Lie in April' resonates deeply with its audience.
-The series holds a MAL ranking of #98 and boasts an IMDb score of 8.6, showcasing its broad acclaim and emotional impact.
+Celebrated as a masterpiece of the shoujo genre, 'Your Lie in April' deeply resonates with viewers.
+With a MAL ranking of #98 and an IMDb score of 8.6, it has earned widespread acclaim for its beautiful storytelling and profound emotional impact.

 ActionAdventureDrama